Welcome to

 Main Fortnightly Swim sessions:

-Since 1974 SDSG has been providing fortnightly accessible swimming sessions and we have grown to be one of the largest disabled swimming groups in the country.
+Since 1974, SDSG has provided accessible, fortnightly swimming sessions alongside a variety of social and fitness opportunities.
+Over the years, we have grown to become one of the largest disability swimming groups in the country.

 We operate a flat rate entry fee for our swim sessions and do not charge extra for partaking in Aqua-fit, NASCH Distance Badge or Water-Skills Award Scheme etc, to ensure people are not put off partaking in these activities.
 Subject to funding, we also offer extension activities during the week, from time to time.